TanmayTiwari-1/Design-and-Analysis-of-Algorithms-DAA-/README.md

 T(n) = aT(n/b) + f(n)
 ```

-It can be used to derive the complexity of standard Merge Sort, Three-Way Merge Sort, Strassen's algorithm, and the special-pattern matrix multiplication algorithm.
+It can be used to derive the complexity of standard Merge Sort, Three-Way Merge Sort, Strassen's algorithm, the special-pattern matrix multiplication algorithm, and the best/average case of Quick Sort.

 ---